<BGSOUND SRC="38.wav">

 STAR

-© by Gary L Morton, 2850 words
+© by Gary L Morton

-Strong summer winds carried me across the continent and I felt like the breath of life.
-Everywhere the same bright sun ruled the sky.
-Now the buildings of Toronto towered overhead and a flash of sun on tinted glass nearly bowled me over.
+Strong summer winds carried me across the continent, and I felt like the breath of life.
+Everywhere, the same bright sun ruled the sky.
+Now the buildings of Toronto towered overhead, and a flash of sun on tinted glass nearly bowled me over.
 Staggering back, I vowed to stay off the streets in the daylight before permanent rings of pain formed around my eyes.
 As I caught my balance, negative thoughts hit me, and I felt nauseous as I stepped into the shade of a doorway.

 Canadian society wouldn't really punish Teal.
 The court action began as a freak show and would end that way.
 I've lived in societies where Teal and his accomplice wife would have gotten twin guillotines.
-Imagine that, twin guillotines across the street there at Toronto City Hall, and the crowd yelling with joy as the heads fall.
+Imagine that, twin guillotines across the street, there at Toronto City Hall, and the crowd yelling with joy as the heads fall.
 I'd watch it myself because the guillotine is so perfect.
 The once mighty killer kneeling in subservience and all that blood wasted and splashing on the steel.

 Yes, I sound like a Neanderthal, believing in execution in modern times.
-But the truth is that some people aren't theologians, humanists, lawyers or determinists.
+But the truth is that some people aren't theologians, humanists, lawyers, or determinists.
 I'm a person who believes people are responsible for what they do, and if they are caught, execution is the punishment they have earned.
 That's if they are caught, and since I will never be caught, execution is something I don't have to consider.

 I love my being, not the flesh or the blood that feeds it, but the mind and the soul.
 A contradiction since I'm supposed to be without a soul.
 Perhaps it's a personality quirk, I don't know, but I do know that I felt my spirit recharge as I turned away from the crowd.
 And I felt it because the human ghost is in all of us.
-Maybe I should say I have soul, but a dark one.
+Maybe I should say I have a soul, but a dark one.

 People like to criticize and then be like the people they put down, but I do have animal magnetism, so I haven't lost everything.
-Usually I go for blondes, medium height and full-figured, and it bothers me to be ruled by a couple of small statistics like that . . . so it was refreshing to find myself ducking the blond this time.
+Usually, I go for blondes, medium height, and full-figured, and it bothers me to be ruled by a couple of small statistics like that, so it was refreshing to find myself ducking the blond this time.

-Being young and beautiful is all that counts in life, and she was that and mature too . . . but it was the correct form of maturity - she knew that life was mostly a childish game you wouldn't enjoy if you got too serious.
+Being young and beautiful is all that counts in life, and she was that and mature too, but it was the correct form of maturity.
+She knew that life was mostly a childish game you wouldn't enjoy if you got too serious.
 I didn't read her mind to pick that up.
 I saw it in the laughter spilling over her violet lids as she glanced at me and turned away.

-Cold air-conditioning hit me and I found myself in a store as big as a warehouse.
+Cold air-conditioning hit me, and I found myself in a store as big as a warehouse.
 I wandered past mountainous bins of cheap office supplies and caught sight of her in the software section.
 Waving a clerk away, I walked around and behind her.
 She was taking down a box, moving smoothly in a short black dress that fit perfectly.
 Her legs looked lovely, skin tone so perfect she didn't need stockings at all.

 "Bloodnet is the better of the two," I said, picking up that she was more interested in it.